jkerdreux-imt/dotfiles/README.md

 This repo is an automatic extract from my [chezmoi](https://www.chezmoi.io/) repo (private).
 You can check out push.py to figure out how I do this.

+My main shell for years is [Fish](https://fishshell.com/).
+I don't use extra plugins for the look and feel.
+The prompt is made by myself that's all.

 ## Porn
 I'm currently using
 - [Hyprland](https://hyprland.org/)